 Employees are not discriminated against on the grounds of their pregnancy in addition to being free to exercise their rights to maternity leave, paid time off for antenatal care, maternity pay and the right to return to work.

-Full consideration is given to the full range of flexible working arrangements when requested by those returning to work after maternity leave and these are arranged wherever possible in response to such requests.

 An employee who qualifies for statutory paternity pay, is allowed to take paid maternity support leave at or around the time of the birth in accordance with the local conditions of service.
 Please see the ‘Paternity Policy’ for further details.

-Around or after the time of the birth, requests by the child’s non-pregnant parent, or the partner or nominated carer of an expectant parent, or intended parents (in the case of surrogacy) for flexible working arrangements are treated sympathetically.

 PROCEDURE